eea/Products.Reportek/Products/Reportek/tests/README.txt

 ZopeTestCase is part of Zope since version 2.8.

-To be able to run the unittests you must install the products Reportek and Reportek_dependencies on a Zope system.
+To be able to run the unittests you must install the Reportek product on a Zope system.
 Then goto the tests directory of Reportek and do

 ./runtest runalltests.py